Space Syntax-guided Post-training for Residential Floor Plan Generation: Results

-In our experiments (same hardware setting), the end-to-end wall-clock time per post-training iteration is: \textbf{8.30 hours/iter} for SSPT-Iter versus \textbf{0.75 hours/iter} for SSPT-PPO, yielding an \textbf{11.1$\times$} per-iteration speedup.
-Furthermore, when normalized by achieved improvement on the headline metric \texttt{public\_score}, SSPT-PPO exhibits roughly an order-of-magnitude higher gain rate.
+To compare the time cost required by the two post-training paradigms to reach the same space-syntax target, we use a matched-target time-to-target (TTT) analysis.
+Specifically, the median $D_{\mathrm{pub}}$ values reached by SSPT-Iter checkpoints on Eval-8 are used as target thresholds, and the time required by SSPT-PPO to reach the same thresholds is estimated from its metric trajectory by linear interpolation.
+This setup asks: when both methods are required to reach the same public-space dominance level, how much wall-clock time does each method require?

+Fig.~\ref{fig:ttt} further visualizes this matched-target analysis.
+The left panel shows the wall-clock time required to reach each target threshold, and the right panel shows the Iter/PPO time ratio at the same target.
+Across all matched targets, SSPT-PPO reaches the same $D_{\mathrm{pub}}$ level substantially earlier than SSPT-Iter, with speedups ranging from approximately $11.0\times$ to $26.9\times$.
+The bootstrap intervals indicate that this efficiency advantage is stable across the target range.

-\paragraph{PPO timestep respacing and practical efficiency.} A key implementation factor behind SSPT-PPO's efficiency is the diffusion-horizon setting used during rollout and optimization.
+\paragraph{Low-noise PPO timestep allocation and practical efficiency.} A key implementation factor behind SSPT-PPO's efficiency is the diffusion-horizon setting used during rollout and optimization.
 PPO requires storing per-step latent states/actions and log-probabilities along the reverse-diffusion trajectory; therefore, the memory footprint and optimization cost scale approximately linearly with the number of sampled timesteps.
 In early trials, we attempted PPO fine-tuning using a long horizon (roughly half of the base diffusion process), which severely constrained the feasible batch size and reduced throughput, resulting in slow training and only modest metric gains.

 We found that integration-based space-syntax rewards are most sensitive to the low-noise denoising region that directly determines final room geometry and accessibility relations.
-Consequently, in our main configuration we employ a short respaced policy of 100 steps while retaining a 1000-step base diffusion schedule, using \texttt{timestep\_respacing=80,20,0,0}.
-This allocates most optimization steps to the late-stage denoising portion (and discards the high-noise half), enabling substantially larger rollout parallelism and yielding fast, stable improvements consistent with the effect and efficiency results reported in Tables~\ref{tab:sspt_metric_summary} and~\ref{tab:efficiency}.
+Consequently, the main configuration selects 100 optimized timesteps from the low-noise half of the base diffusion chain and allocates more of them to the final denoising region.
+This discards the high-noise half, enables substantially larger rollout parallelism, and yields fast, stable improvements consistent with the effect and matched-target TTT results reported in Tables~\ref{tab:sspt_metric_summary} and~\ref{tab:efficiency}.